neoaxios/nxlc/CONTRIBUTING.md

-# Contributing to Universal Language Counter (ULC)
+# Contributing to NeoAxios Language Counter (NXLC)

-Thank you for your interest in contributing to ULC!
+Thank you for your interest in contributing to NXLC!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct